iled/gsimcli/docs/gui.rst

 time.

 The program will detect the number of cores installed and select that value by default.
+In the :ref:`fig_simopt` the program detected the maximum number of 2, which corresponds, in this case, to a CPU with two processor cores.

 .. note:: The supported DSS version is not parallelised.
 The multi-threading
-    is attained through a script that will prepare and launch a number of copies of the DSS binary equal to the given number of CPU cores.
+    is attained through a script that will prepare and launch a number of copies of the DSS binary equal to the given number of CPU cores, which, in fact, may be more efficient than the parallelised version, because only some specific parts of the algorithm will run in parallel mode.

 .. _skip: